kotwys/AivisSpeech-SillyTavern/README.md

     quoted phrase will be extracted.
 Only Japanese single corner brackets (「these ones」) are examined when searching for quotes.

+1. **Defer playback until every chunk is processed**

+    By default, chunks are played back as soon as they are processed by the engine.
+If you turn this setting on, the playback will be deferred until every chunk of the message is processed.

+> [!NOTE]
-As per the AivisSpeech documentation, the expression and intonation of voice is decided for the whole text fragment given at once.
-Depending on the type of the conversation you are having and its textual representation, you might want to tweak these settings (specifically, to generate more chunks).
-Also, applying more “aggressive” chunking strategy allows to reduce the response time from the TTS engine (while one voice fragment is playing, the next one can be generated in the background).
+> As per the AivisSpeech documentation, the expression and intonation of voice
+> is decided for the whole text fragment given at once.
+Depending on the type
+> of the conversation you are having and its textual representation, you might
+> want to tweak these settings (specifically, to generate more chunks).
+>
+> Also, applying more “aggressive” chunking strategy allows to reduce the
+> response time from the TTS engine in some cases (while one voice fragment is
+> playing, the next one can be generated in the background).
+Yet, there is also
+> a chance that you will hear large pauses between chunks if your machine is
+> unable to generate audio as fast as needed.

 <hr id="nihongo">